Middle age

 Middle age (or middle adulthood) is the age range of the years halfway between young adulthood and old age.
-The exact range is subject to public debate, but the term is commonly used to denote the age range from 45 to 70 years.
+The exact range is subject to public debate, but the term is commonly used to denote the age range from 40 to 64 years.
+However, in modern times, a majority of people now believe Middle Age begins at age 55.

 Overall

 This time span is generally referred to as "middle age" and can be defined as the time of ages about 40–45 to about 65–70.
 Many changes may occur between young adulthood and this stage.
 There is no universal consensus on what the exact definition of middle age is, but usual characteristics include the beginning of rapid decline of fertility, graying of hair, and other physical changes.

 Those in middle age continue to develop relationships and adapt to changes in relationships.
 Such changes are highly evident in the maturing relationships between growing or grown children and aging parents.
 Community involvement is fairly typical of this stage of adulthood, as is continued career development.